GoHypernet/Galileo-Mission-Frameworks/README.md

 ## Installation

 You must be running the latest version of the PCSWMM desktop application.
-Place galileo.py and run_form.py in the `%AppData%\PCSWMM\Scripts`.
-Next, unzip the env-galileo folder (which is the Galileo SDK) and place it in the PCSWMM path at `C:\Program Files (x86)\PCSWMM Professional 2D (x64)\Lib`.
+Place galileo.py and run_form.py in the `%AppData%\PCSWMM\Scripts` directory.
+Next, unzip the env-galileo folder (which is the Galileo SDK) and place it inside the PCSWMM Lib directory at
+`C:\Program Files (x86)\PCSWMM Professional 2D (x64)\Lib\`.
 You will then be able to execute them from the PCSWMM IronPython environment.